Skip to Content

 Exploring one of the Trang An caves

-Each time you leave a grotto, you are met by stunning views of open waterways, vegetation and limestone hills sprinkled emerald green by trees.
+Each time you leave a grotto, you are met with stunning views of open waterways, vegetation and limestone hills sprinkled emerald green by trees.

 Overall, we were impressed by how well our driver navigated the route and showed us points of interest throughout the entire journey.

-trang an temple 2 bird statues stood to attention
+Trang an temple with 2 bird statues stood at attention with incense burning in the middle

 One of the temples along the Trang An boat tour

-Along the way, you will also stop at three temples.
+Along the way, you will stop at various temples.
 At these locations, you will be able to leave the boat and explore the surrounding areas.

 Every time you leave the boat, be sure to see as much as possible.
-You will find small temples and pagodas.
+You’ll find small temples and pagodas.
 One temple in particular has a fairly difficult peak to summit if you enjoy a challenge.

-At this summit stop off, there is a large stone staircase to walk up, which in the humidity we guarantee you will find hard work.
+At this summit stop off, there is a large stone staircase to walk up, which is hard work in the heat and humidity.
 We haven’t told you the name of the temple in order to keep your ride a bit of a mystery.

 Granted, the view from the top is nothing to shout home about.
 However, once you descend and follow the path all the way around to the end, there is a small shrine where tourists leave food as an offering.

-boats tied to a tree on the bank on a river
+Three boats tied to a tree on the bank of a river

 A secluded spot along route 1

 There are often comparisons drawn between the Tam Coc and Trang An Boat tour.
-The question everyone always wants to know is which tour better.
+This is the question everyone always wants to ask when they visit Ninh Binh.

-We also liked how the Trang An boat tour was legitimately controlled due to its UNESCO status.
+We liked how the Trang An boat tour was legitimately controlled due to its UNESCO status.
+So the advantage of the Trang An boat tour is that it’s regulated and hostility is minimized.

-Additionally, Trang An supposedly is a more scenic boat tour.
+Additionally, Trang An is supposed to be a more scenic boat tour.
 We can’t confirm the claim as we didn’t take the Tam Coc boat tour but we can confirm Trang An is a beautiful complex to glide slowly around.

-Heading to Vietnam?
-Don’t miss our 30 key things to know about Vietnam before you visit.
+Further Reading: 30 key things to know about Vietnam

 A bamboo dock and a boat filled with visitors in Vietnam